 The claim seeks to uncover these skills, consider the work done alongside responsibilities, demands and working conditions and compare them against male dominated comparators.

-A lot of complex work goes into the joint pay equity process.
-We’re now wrapping up the investigation phase which involved a team of Ministry analysts and NZEI Te Riu Roa members visiting 17 schools and interviewing 19 kaiārahi i te reo and their kaiwhakahaere (often principals).
+The investigation phase is now complete.
+This involved a team of Ministry analysts and NZEI Te Riu Roa members interviewing 18 kaiārahi i te reo and their kaiwhakahaere (often tumuaki).

 Following these interviews, we looked at the data we gathered and identified the responsibilities, skills, demands and working conditions of kaiārahi i te reo.
 We analysed this data to come up with a draft general areas of responsibility (GAR) document that attempts to capture the range of work kaiārahi i te reo do.